ASUWebPlatforms/webspark-module-asu_footer/README.md

 ## Description

-The ASU Footer module provides a custom block plugin specific for the ASU.
+The ASU Footer module provides a custom block plugin specific for the ASU Footer.

 ## Requirements